Alley gating scheme

 • commission the gate(s); and

-• check the installation is complete and authorise payment
+• check the installation is complete.

 Example of approved wording for consent to an alley gate scheme